'Year-round, rain or shine': World class facility hosting NZ Men's A squad

 “It’s been awesome to have this great facility in Hawke’s Bay.
 I think Central Districts have been waiting for this sort of opportunity for a long time and it’s awesome to have a New Zealand A camp here.
-We’ve got two camps here and it’s awesome to be training on grass at this time of year,” he says.
+We’ve got two camps here and it’s awesome to be training on grass at this time of year.”

 NZC chief executive Scott Weenink is delighted that players are able to travel to the Bay to access these facilities outside of the traditional cricket season.

-“It’s great to have the Hastings training facility up and running and playing host to a New Zealand A winter training camp this week,” he says.
+“It’s great to have the Hastings training facility up and running and playing host to a New Zealand A winter training camp this week,” he said.

 “The facility is part of NZC’s strategy to utilise more of these facilities to allow our male and female players to train year-round, rain or shine.”